MainTitleHeader

 • When there are unsafe conditions on the roadway, including fixed or moving objects, parked or moving vehicles, pedestrians, animals, or surface hazards that prevents the person from safely riding next to the curb or edge of the roadway.

-Driving Safely around Cyclists and Common Crashes:
+Driving Safely around Cyclists and Common Crashes

-• When beginning a turn from a road with a bike lane, drivers must scan the bike lane to ensure that it is clear to avoid striking a cyclist continuing straight at the same time.
+When beginning a turn from a road with a bike lane, drivers must scan the bike lane to ensure that it is clear to avoid striking a cyclist continuing straight at the same time.

-• "Right Hook Crash": a car turning right fails to yield to a cyclist continuing straight in the bike lane in the same direction.
+• "Right hook crashes" happen when drivers turning right do not yield to cyclists continuing straight who are traveling in the same direction.

-• "Left Hook Crash": a car turning left fails to yield to a cyclists continuing straight in the bike lane traveling the opposite direction.
+• "Left hook crashes" happen when drivers turning left do not yield to cyclists continuing straight who are traveling in the opposite direction.

-• Automobile drivers and their passengers in a vehicle parked at a curb must not open a door on the traffic side of a vehicle without looking for other vehicles, including bicycles or motorcycles.
+Automobile drivers and their passengers in a vehicle parked at a curb must not open a door on the traffic side of a vehicle without looking for other vehicles, including bicycles or motorcycles.

-• "Dooring Crash": a cyclist is struck by an opening car door while riding in the travel lane.
+• "Dooring crashes" happen when a cyclist is struck by an opening car door while riding in the travel lane.

-• Automobile drivers should never stop or park in a bike lane.
+Automobile drivers should never stop or park in a bike lane.
 This is now a ticketable offense.

 • Violators may face a fine up to $200.